SoulcodeAgency/vscode-unwanted-extensions/README.md

 }
 ```

-> Of course the above are all just examples, you should only need to define 1 rule.
+> The above are all just examples, you should only need to define 1 rule.
 > However you can feel free to add multiple rules per extension if you need to.
+> There will be maximum 1 notification per extension.
 > If you save it as `.json`, make sure to remove all the comments.

 ### 🆕 Logs